 You are required to enter your SSD certificate number as part of your background screening application in order to proceed through the application.
 When the 2018-19 background screening application is available, you will also be required to upload your “SafeSport Trained” master certificate.

 Timeframe: Every other registration year.
 For competitive staff, that means the background screening application must be completed each time you register with US Club Soccer.
+The background screening application must be submitted within the three months prior to one’s registration request.

 Cost and payment: $18 per application, which is payable 1) by the person completing the application via a credit card or bank draft transaction (default), or 2) clubs/leagues may cover the cost for some or all of their staff members by purchasing one-time use, prepaid codes.